deliveroo/deliveroo.engineering/_posts/2016-12-22-the-unbearable-rightness-of-being-wrong.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-This simple reflection by the brilliant [Sandi Metz](https://www.sandimetz.com) really resonated with my own- not just surrounding code quality, but the journey of developing a wider architectural awareness as well as the communication skills & empathy needed to build good software efficiently.
+This simple reflection by the brilliant [Sandi Metz](https://www.sandimetz.com) really resonated with my own - not just surrounding code quality, but the journey of developing a wider architectural awareness as well as the communication skills & empathy needed to build good software efficiently.

 Not long after, I joined the Engineering lot here at Deliveroo and my growth rate skyrocketed (let's ignore the fact I'm 5'1 high in physical terms!), amplifying their meaning even more.